Crossroads-2023/crossroads-2023.github.io/index.md

 ### News

-1. Local transportation: we recommend that you use the app _moovit_ to obtain information about local public transport.
+1. _Local transportation_: we recommend that you use the app _moovit_ to obtain information about local public transport.
 See [here](https://moovitapp.com/puerto_madryn-6141/poi/3051%20Bv.%20Almirante%20Brown/Hotel%20Bah%C3%ADa%20Nueva/es-419?ref=5&customerId=4908&fll=-42.76449_-65.034777&tll=-42.785873_-65.005766&t=1) for routes from _Hotel Bahía Nueva_ to the university campus, or scan the following QR code (opens in _moovit_ app):

 <p align="center">
 <img src="images/bahia-to-campus-QR.png" alt="moovit-QR-code" width="200"/>